 "wow.
 I remember that photograph.
 It was taken by that guy I dated a few time.
 What was his name ?
-Ah, yes, Brian.
+Ah, yes, Vincent.
 He let me down shortly after that, for a girl with more limbs... but less brain.
 I remember I told him they fitted well together when I found out.
 He probably never understood I was insulting him.
 So much for his speech about my lack of limb making no difference to him.
 Too bad.
 He was rather cute and nice ...

 It was good to walk like this in the countryside, especially in late spring.
 Well, rather hopping than walking but it's the same to me.
 It never were long "walks", at least by the distance, and I had to rest often.
 But there was no need to go very far to enjoy the colors, the quietness, the birds singing, the smells...
 A lot less easy now.